YolfTypo3/SavCharts/Documentation/Reference/DataTags/Index.rst

   Description
     Changes the data to percentage.

-    Attributes\:
+    Attributes:

-    - precision\: the precision for rounding floats (default value is 1).
+    - precision: the precision for rounding floats (default value is 1).